jonathan-loe/a1c35bbe-750b-4239-bf90-b6d72caf08dc/README.md

 1 5 9
 ```

-# Run the tests
+# How to verify

-Run the following command under the root folder to run the test cases.
+Unit tests constains some test cases provided in the code challenge.
+To verify the function correctness, please run the following command under the root folder to run the unit tests.

 ```
 # dotnet test